okeeffed/dennisokeeffe-blog/content/blog/2020-06-26-seven-things-to-say-right-now-for-an-instant-promotion.md

 What is the best way to make friends with programmers?
 Start preaching that their job is no longer needed.

-People will tell you that No Code/Low Code will open you to "focusing on the more important tasks", but here is the trade secret that only Tech Lead Tips will can tell you: you cannot focus on more important tasks when you don't have a job.
+People will tell you that No Code/Low Code will open you to "focusing on the more important tasks", but here is the trade secret that only Tech Lead Tips will tell you: you cannot focus on more important tasks when you don't have a job.

 > Hot tip: You can not work a job if you do not have a job.